oppia/oppia-android/wiki/Oppia-Android-Code-Coverage.md

 ## Limitations of the code coverage tool

 1. **Incompatibility with Code Coverage Analysis:** Certain test targets in the Oppia-Android codebase fail to execute and collect coverage using the Bazel coverage command.
 The underlying issues are still being investigated ([see tracking issue #5481](https://github.com/oppia/oppia-android/issues/5481)), and these files are currently exempt from coverage checks.
+However, it's expected that all new test files should work without needing this exemption.

 2. **Function and Branch Coverage:** The Oppia-Android code coverage tool currently provides only line coverage data.
 It does not include information on function or branch coverage.